richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 17 December 2001 — Colm Keller tells Jacques Vallee he finds a rare Project Blue Book file that shows Howard Cross from Battelle reported he witnessed a UFO on 2 October 1951 some 14 months before he wrote the Pentacle Memorandum.
+**(PUBLIC DOMAIN)** - 17 December 2001 — Colm Keller tells Jacques Vallée he finds a rare **Project Blue Book** file that shows Howard Cross from Battelle reported he witnessed a UFO on 2 October 1951 some 14 months before he wrote the Pentacle Memorandum.
 Cross was involved in titanium metallurgy as far back as Vannevar Bush’s war research.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)

-**(PUBLIC DOMAIN)** - 2002 — Author Nick Cook states Hal Puthoff (eventual AATIP scientist, see 25 March 2022) tells him the “evidence is pretty solid” that there are black budget aerospace programs that contravene white world understanding of the laws of physics.
+**(PUBLIC DOMAIN)** - 2002 — Author Nick Cook states Hal Puthoff (eventual **AATIP** scientist, see 25 March 2022) tells him the “evidence is pretty solid” that there are black budget aerospace programs that contravene white world understanding of the laws of physics.
 Puthoff states the most likely candidate for exotic propulsion is the perturbation of space-time by understanding the link between electromagnetism and gravity.

 *   [https://archive.org/details/huntforzeropoint0000cook/mode/1up](https://archive.org/details/huntforzeropoint0000cook/mode/1up)